tel: +48 22 499 98 98

 • Due to their susceptibility to corrosion in a humid environment, we recommend using waterproof magnets made of rubber, plastic, or other moisture-resistant materials when using them outdoors,

-• Possible danger arising from small pieces of magnets are risky, when accidentally ingested, which is particularly important in the context of children's health.
-Furthermore, tiny parts of these magnets can be problematic in medical diagnosis when they are in the body.
+• Potential hazard to health from tiny fragments of magnets are risky, when accidentally ingested, which is particularly important in the context of child safety.
+Furthermore, miniscule components of these devices can complicate diagnosis after entering the body.

 Studies clearly indicate a small percentage of people who suffer from metal allergies such as nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, try wearing gloves or avoid direct contact with nickel-plated neodymium magnets.